 The series’ third fatality was at Daytona in 1993, when 51-year-old journeyman Joe Booher was struck by Rodney White off of the trioval, dying a few hours later.
-1993 also saw the first broadcasted race in the series’ history when a 150-lap Martinsville race was shown on television.
+1993 also saw the first live broadcasted race in the series’ history when a 150-lap Martinsville race was shown on television.
+The series had seen a few broadcasts throughout the years, but this was the first time a race was shown live.
 Rodney Orr was the champion at year’s end, overcoming a surprisingly decent field including David Hutto, Donnie Neuenberger, Dan Pardus, Will Hobgood, Kerry Earnhardt, and the regulars in Caudill and York.
 Orr would unfortunately die during practice for the 1994 Daytona 500.

 A few interesting things did happen, however, during this period of time.
 They were mostly humorous.